Jendoki/table-listing/README.md

 - `listTitle` (String): The title of your table.

+- `listTitles` (Array of Strings): The title of each column in your table.

 - `listElements` (Array of Objects): A list of objects where each object represents a row in the table.
 The properties of each object should always be the same, in the same order, and their values represent the data for each cell in the table.

 #### Example: